fernandocanizo/my-bookmarks/learning/elixir.md

 ## Paid

 - [Grox](https://grox.io/)
   Paid, but has some free resources.
+By Bruce Tate, which has written several books on Elixir.
+Also check their YouTube channel: [Groxio](https://www.youtube.com/@Groxio)

 - [Mastering the Art of Programming in Elixir](https://www.educative.io/courses/mastering-programming-elixir)